Pashley PDQ Recumbent Bike

 Counterpoint

 Presto.
-It is now made by
+It was then made by

 Pashley Cycles in

-England who have also developed it further.
+England who have also developed it further but have now discontinued it.

 steering little twitchy at low speeds.
 But now I am used to it, and